 All permanent Corporation employees are covered by the Civil Service Retirement System (CSRS) or the Federal Employees Retirement System (FERS).
-The Corporation's contribution during 2013 to the CSRS plan was 7 percent of base pay.
-For those employees covered by FERS, the Corporation's contribution was 11.9 percent of base pay.
+The Corporation's contribution during 2014 to the CSRS plan was 7 percent of base pay.
+For those employees covered by FERS, the Corporation's contribution was 11.9 percent of base pay from January 1 through September 30, 2014.
+The rate increased on October 1, 2014 to 13.2 percent.
 In addition, for FERS-covered employees, the Corporation automatically contributes 1 percent of base pay to the employee's Thrift Savings Plan account, matches the first 3 percent contributed by the employee, and matches one-half of the next 2 percent contributed by the employee.
-Retirement plan expenses amounted to \$256,420 in 2013 and \$264,533 in 2012.
+Retirement plan expenses amounted to \$257,717 in 2014 and \$256,420 in 2013.